-In most organizations, core values are plastered across the walls of the workplace with the belief that it can help in building a strong team foundation and an equally strong organization culture.
+In most organizations, core values are plastered across the walls of the workplace with the belief that it can help in building a strong team foundation and an equally strong organizational culture.
 However, just talking about the core values of the organization or expecting employees to start imbibing these values in their everyday work practices by simply reading them, is least likely to provide the desired results.
-It is important for organizations to take the necessary steps and develop effective strategies to ensure that their core values are converted into tangible employee behaviors.
+It is important for organizations to take the necessary steps and develop effective strategies to ensure that the organizational core values are converted into tangible employee behaviours.

-Need to align employee behavior with core values
+Need to align employee behaviour with organizational core values

 The sad truth